Why talking is important for communication and relationships

 It’s better to share your own feelings and thoughts about a situation – particularly vulnerable feelings like worry, doubt or sadness – instead of talking about what your partner is or isn’t doing.

-Your partner is likely to feel more open and less defensive if you take this approach.
+Your partner is likely to feel more open and less defensive if you use these kinds of statements.

 5. Avoid saying hurtful things